 Mobile phones are allowed in school, as we appreciate the peace of mind that this can provide for parents who may need to contact students on the way to and from school.
-Mobile phones may be used, in lessons, as an integral part of the learning, however this is at the discretion of the teachers and in all other circumstances mobile phones should be switched off so as not to cause disruption to lessons.
+Mobile phones may be used, in lessons, as an integral part of the learning, however this is at the discretion of the teachers and in all other circumstances mobile phones should be switched off and placed in bags so as not to cause disruption to lessons.